savelee/dialogflow-cx-labs/labs/lab1.md

 ![Default Start Page Routes](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/routes-default-start2.png?raw=true)

-As you might have noticed, the Default Start Flow will kinda work like how an option menu works in a call center.
+The Default Start Flow will work like an option menu works when calling a call center.
-However, in this virtual agent it's trained with Natural Language, the training phrases in intents.
-Therefore the conversation feels more natural and human-like.
+However, in this virtual agent it is trained with Natural Language, with the training phrases in intents.
+Therefore the interaction is driven by conversation and not by DTMF options and is more natural and human-like.

 ![Default Start Page Routes](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/flows-visualization.png?raw=true)